-There are different types of honey that come from different sources and in different forms all over the world.
-Most kinds of honey taste quite the same, mostly in terms of texture and flavor.
+There is more than just one type of honey.
+Each type comes from a different source and in a different form.
+Most kinds of honey taste similar if you focus on texture and flavor.
 All honey, in general, is sweet and found in thick liquid forms.

-And among all the different types, Manuka honey is the most popular.
-It has its reasons.
-People have obsessed over raw honey as well.
+Among all the different types, Manuka honey is the most popular for various reasons but mainly its healing properties.
+People have obsessed over raw honey as well, also because of all the benefits it has to people’s health.

 But how different are these two from each other?
-When you are comparing Manuka honey vs raw honey, there will always be fans for either of them.
-Let’s discuss why they are so popular and then compare the two.
+There will always be people taking sides when it comes to comparing Manuka honey vs raw honey.
+In today’s guide, we will discuss why these two types of honey are so popular and then compare the two.

 Characteristics, Pros, and Cons

-Most people throughout their lives just experience the regular honey that is sold in mass.
+It’s a shame that most people go through their lives only trying regular honey sold in mass.
 It is the honey you find in every grocery shop.
 You may see a wide range of brands on the shelves, but they all taste the same, more or less.
 They are just sold under different labels.

-But since globalization has increased, trading has also increased.
-Now, if you go to larger grocery stores or super shops, you will be able to see a whole section dedicated only to honey.
-This time it’s not just different brands but different types of honey too.
+But since globalization increased, trading has also increased.
+Now, if you go to larger grocery stores or supermarkets, you will see a whole section dedicated only to honey.
+This time, it’s not just different brands but different types of honey, too.

 1. Manuka Honey

 Manuka honey follows this same routine.
-The interesting part of this is that the nectar meant for Manuka honey is extracted from the Manuka plant.
-That’s why the color of Manuka honey is a bit dark or just more pigmented compared to the general honey color, which is either golden or amber.
+The exciting part is that the nectar meant for Manuka honey is extracted from the Manuka plant.
+That’s why Manuka honey is a bit darker or more pigmented than the general honey color, which is either golden or amber.
 Manuka honey is also thicker in texture.

-The Manuka bush doesn’t grow everywhere, which is why Manuka honey is so rare and expensive.
-And the known countries this Manuka plant grows in are New Zealand and Australia.
-In New Zealand, the Manuka bush is also known as the New Zealand Tea Tree.
+The Manuka bush doesn’t grow everywhere.
+Because it is rare, the Manuka honey is also quite rare and expensive.
+The known countries where this Manuka plant grows are New Zealand and Australia.
+In New Zealand, the Manuka bush is known as the New Zealand Tea Tree.

-Another interesting thing is that, in Australia, Manuka honey is also made from other plants.
+Another exciting thing is that, in Australia, Manuka honey is also made from other plants.
 They managed to do so by extracting nectar from the Jellybush Tree and the Golden Tea Tree.
-Manuka honey gained popularity in those countries fast but wasn’t known by foreigners at first.
+Manuka honey gained popularity in those countries quickly, but foreigners did not know it was also possible to extract it from those plants.

 Later on, research was done on Manuka honey, and reports of the results spread fast.
-It seemed that Manuka honey was very powerful in fighting bacteria.
-Of course, honey, in general, was used as a healing medicine throughout history.
-It is popular for both internal and external healing.
+It was proven that Manuka honey was very powerful in fighting bacteria.
+Of course, medicinal honey with strong antimicrobial properties has been used for decades.
+Such honey is popular for both internal and external healing.

-People even use honey for different skin or hair therapy.
-Manuka honey works as an antibacterial agent as well.
-It is known to have a UMF (Unique Manuka Factor), which indicates the level of its activity as an antibacterial agent.
+Thus, manuka honey has been used for everything from sore throat healing to different skin or hair therapy.
+It is known to have a UMF (Unique Manuka Factor), indicating its activity level as an antibacterial agent.
 The more the UMF, the more powerful the Manuka honey is against bacteria.

 In the properties of Manuka honey, you’ll find lots of concentrated methylglyoxal and leptospira included.
-Because of these being present in its characteristics, Manuka honey is purchased all over the world now.
+Because of these being present in its characteristics, Manuka honey is now purchased worldwide.

 Pros